ShaunCurtis/Blazr.Demo.Toaster/readme.md

         this.ToasterTimerElapsed?.Invoke(this, EventArgs.Empty);
     }
 ```
-The constructor adds a welcome `Toast` and sets up the timer.
+The constructor adds a welcome `Toast`, sets up the timer and registers the event handler.

 ```csharp
     public ToasterService()
     {
         AddToast(new Toast { Title = "Welcome Toast", Message = "Welcome to this Application.
 I'll disappear after 15 seconds.", TTD = DateTimeOffset.Now.AddSeconds(10) });